Philly-Style Beef Melts

 Not included in your delivery

-Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 450 degrees.
-Wash and dry all produce.
-Cut potatoes into ½-inch-thick wedges.
+• Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 450 degrees.
+Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
 Halve, core, and thinly slice bell pepper into strips.
 Halve, peel, and thinly slice onion.

-Toss potatoes on one side of a baking sheet with a large drizzle of oil, half the Fry Seasoning, salt, and pepper.
-Toss bell pepper on empty side of sheet with a drizzle of oil, salt, and pepper.
-Roast on top rack until golden brown and tender, 20-22 minutes.
-(For 4 servings, divide between 2 sheets; roast potatoes on top rack and bell peppers on middle rack.)
-Remove from sheet.
+• Toss potatoes on one side of a baking sheet with a large drizzle of oil, half the Fry Seasoning (you’ll use the rest in the next step), salt, and pepper. • Toss bell pepper on empty side with a drizzle of oil, salt, and pepper. • Roast on top rack until golden brown and tender, 20-22 minutes.
+(For 4 servings, divide between 2 sheets; roast potatoes on top rack and bell peppers on middle rack.) • Remove veggies from sheet.

-While onion and beef cook, in a small bowl, combine sour cream and half the mustard (you’ll use the rest in the next step).
-Season with salt and pepper.
-Slice baguettes lengthwise, stopping before you get all the way through.
-Toast cut sides up in oven until lightly golden, 3-5 minutes.
+• While onion and beef cook, in a small bowl, combine sour cream and half the mustard (you’ll use the rest in the next step).
+Season with salt and pepper. • Slice baguettes lengthwise, stopping before you get all the way through. • Toast, cut sides up, directly on oven rack until lightly golden, 3-5 minutes.

-Fill baguettes with beef filling and roasted bell pepper.
-Place cut sides up on sheet used for veggies; sprinkle with cheddar.
-Bake until cheese melts, 2-3 minutes.
-Divide sandwiches and potato wedges between plates.
-Top sandwiches with hot sauce if desired.
+• Fill baguettes with beef filling and roasted bell pepper.
+Place, cut sides up, on sheet used for veggies; sprinkle with cheddar. • Return to oven until cheese melts, 2-3 minutes. • Divide sandwiches and potato wedges between plates.
+Drizzle filling with hot sauce if desired.
 Serve with creamy mustard on the side for dipping.